 How can you tell if you have silverfish in the home?

-You will generally know about silverfish being present in your home because you will see them slithering quickly around surfaces or on the floor.
-You may find some of your sinks or in the bath or shower.
-Another sign that you may have silverfish is that you may notice the damage that they are causing when it comes to paper and clothing.
+If you don’t see the silverfish themselves, you may notice the damage that they are causing to books and clothing.
 They can also leave fecal matter that resembles grains of pepper around where they have been, so this is another sign to look out for.

 Taking action to prevent or eliminate an infestation